tinygo-org/tinygo-site/content/docs/guides/driver-design.md

 ---
 # Driver Design with TinyGo

+This document compiles several guidelines that may be useful to developers of drivers that are used in TinyGo and upstream Go.
+That said, most suggestions are pretty general and are independent of the language used- good driver design in Go, Rust or C turns out to have more in common than what one may think.

+## General guidelines

+- **Avoid**: Floating point operations.
+    - Peripherals rarely work with or return floating point representations of their measurements.
+More often than not you'll find they work with integers.
+There's a reason for this: integer operation hardware is widespread.
+Most small processors do not support floating point operations, and even if they do it is much slower than modern desktop PCs compared with integer operations
+    - There is huge difficulty in working exclusively with integer operations instead of floats without losing precision.
+If possible define the API return values of sensors with integers and work internally with floats if that is easier for you.
+This will allow the API to remove the internal floating point bits in the future while not breaking existing users.
+The usage of floats vs integers has been discussed here: https://github.com/tinygo-org/drivers/pull/345
+- **Avoid**: Heap allocations.
+More on that below.
+- **Avoid**: Concurrent code.
+For your sake, for the PR reviewer's sake and for the sake of our users.
+    - Concurrent code is already hard to write and harder to debug, and having to debug it on baremetal targets makes it much harder.
+    - Even if the reference implementation we are porting from is asynchronous or uses threads we go through the additional effort to make that code single-threaded like the case of the CYW43439 driver, ported from an async rust driver in embassy-rs.
+The CYW43439 driver is a textbook example of a successful high-complexity port.
+    - If possible make the API parallelizable.
+If not we can worry about that in the future :)
+    - **Avoid**: channels, goroutines, select statements.
+    - **Consider using**: Mutexes for the API you believe will be used across multiple goroutines.
+- Adhere to [`drivers.Sensor`](https://github.com/tinygo-org/drivers/blob/release/sensor.go) interface when designing a driver for a sensor.
+    - The API for methods which return the actual values is still a WIP.
+See the discussion in the Sensor interface PR: https://github.com/tinygo-org/drivers/pull/345

 ## Driver for a peripheral
 When designing a peripheral driver with which one interacts with over a communications bus one can usually adhere to the following rules